unclebconnor/hiring-engineers/answers.md

 * Your custom metric scoped over your host.
 * Any metric from the Integration on your Database with the anomaly function applied.
 * Your custom metric with the rollup function applied to sum up all the points for the past hour into one bucket
-> To complete this task, I actually created a timeboard manually from the UI first to get a good sense of what I was trying to make with the script.
-After doing that, I stumbled upon the JSON formatted code for my requests so from that point I just took the template from the API docs and modified it to include the 3 graphs and copy/pasted what I already created.
-I used Ruby because I've got a little more experience with it than I do python.
-I had to install the dogapi gem, ran the script, and then verified that it was successful on my dashboard list.
+> To complete this task, I did the following:
+> * Created a timeboard manually from the UI first to get a good sense of what I was trying to make with the script
-  UPDATE:  REWRITE AS DIRECTIONS
+> * I grabbed the JSON formatted code for my manually created requests, and modified the template from the API docs to include the 3 graphs
+> * I installed the dogapi gem, ran the script, and then verified that it was successful on my dashboard list

   Pictured below:
   1. The manually created timeboard